 Open an Update to See Impacted Articles

 Click on a specific update title to see all the articles that Pageloop has suggested changes for as part of that update.
-Each article in the list shows the number of suggested changes next to its title, so you can quickly see which articles have the most updates.
+Each article in the list shows the number of suggested changes next to its title.

 Review Suggested Changes for an Article